Coalitions and Collaboratives

 - Butler, Polk, Seward, and York counties

-Current work includes developing and promoting nutrition health education and supporting community health workshops.
+Current work includes developing and promoting nutrition health education and supporting community health workshops, as well as launching BP stations in partnership with the American Heart Association and the 'Libraries with Heart' initiative.

 North Central District